The comment I hear the most when discussing organic food is "Oh, I can't afford it."

 Fast forward 30 years and it's the same.
 We all use the phrase "Oh I can't afford it" when we aren't interested in doing it, buying it, going to it, seeing it, having it or partaking of it.
 How do I know this phrase is an excuse?
 Because, while there are plenty of people in our country who are struggling just to get by, that is not the majority of Americans.
 And the people I encounter on a day to day basis are not destitute.
 They drive decent cars, live in decent homes, have decent jobs, and consume a decent amount of 'stuff.'

-The 'Oh I can't afford it" phrase is not born of not being able to afford it, it's that we don't want it enough to actually spend our money on it.
+The 'Oh I can't afford it" phrase is not born of not being able to afford it for these folks, it's that we don't want it enough to actually spend our money on it.

 Case in point.
 I am world traveler and one of the most common comments I get is: